s-christian/Fit_or_Fail/fitorfail-next/README.md

 -   User refresh tokens to avoid the need to manually log in every two hours
     -   Way to blacklist or revoke certain tokens/refresh tokens in order to end the theft of a user's token
         -   Token expiration time is the minimum amount of time the thief will have with the stolen account
--   Better and more diverse typography
+-   More diverse typography

 ## Current Issues (to be fixed/optimized in the near future)

--   The Topbar has nested anchor tags which throws a lot of ugly errors, although they don't affect anything
+-   The Topbar has nested anchor tags which throws a lot of ugly errors, although they don't affect anything UX-wise
 -   Client-side user can view the correct answers to the quiz questions they were given
     -   This is not plainly visible; the user would have to look at the network request or similar, but this is still an issue
     -   Anybody with a valid JWT (of lowest account_type privilege "user") can make direct requests to the API endpoint to keep receiving information on a hard-coded number (currently 5) of randomly-selected questions from the database